CAS Test Proctoring Center

 How to Submit a Test Proctoring Request

-The Center for Accessibility Services asks that students submit Proctoring Requests five (5) days prior to the requested date of general exams and seven (7) days prior to the requested date of a final exam.
+The Center for Accessibility Services asks that students submit Proctoring Requests five (5) days prior to the requested date of general exams.
 The provision of advanced notice allows the Center for Accessibility Services to ensure adequate space, time, and staff to proctor the exam.

-Testing Requests should be submitted through Access CAS, which can be accessed via ONECAMPUS.
+Test Proctoring Requests should be submitted through Access CAS, which can be accessed via ONECAMPUS.
 Please see the linked video on How to Submit a Proctoring Request via Access CAS for visualized instruction.